The Xometry app works best with JavaScript enabled!

 It is important to know the yield point of a material when designing a structure.
 Every material will behave differently after the yield point than it does before the yield point.
 The most notable difference is the permanent deformation of the material.
 If the yield point of a structure is exceeded, it will no longer have the same dimensions, even when the stress is released.
 Additionally, a brittle material (one that shows little deformation after the yield point) will fail with little or no warning after its yield point has been reached.
 Therefore, engineers typically prefer materials that can experience a large amount of strain after the yield point.

-Can the Yield Point Change Over Time?
+How the Yield Point Can Change Over Time

 A material’s yield point can change, but not purely due to the passage of time.
 Other factors and influences on the material that parts may encounter during their useful lifetimes can alter the yield point.
 For example, as time passes, the temperature of the material can increase, which will decrease the yield point.
 Strain hardening can also occur, where a material exceeds its yield point by small amounts, creating a new higher yield point.